 Like most millennials, Taylor B-W feels lost.
 To find her place in this world and to resolve inner self conflict, B-W writes songs reflecting her resilience and quest for peace within herself and the world around her.
 Blending soul-driven melodies with emotive lyrics in an electro-pop and R&B shell, Taylor B-W still tries to keep her performances upbeat while getting her thoughts across.

 B-W rediscovered her passion for music after initially pursuing an acting career.
-However, she also switched her attention to wildlife conservation, becoming a qualified zookeeper at Sydney’s Taronga Training Institute, when her health suffered under the pressure of acting.
+However, when her health suffered under the pressure of acting, and following a mind opening trip to Africa, she switched her attention to wildlife conservation, becoming a qualified zookeeper at Sydney’s Taronga Training Institute.

 Want to learn more?

-Facing the daily pressures of living on the poverty line, working multiple jobs to try and keep her music plans going, keeping her health in check, and trying to maintain some sort of work/life balance has also given B-W a lot of unnecessary stress: “It’s crazy how we can live in a world nowadays with so many options and, yet, we can still feel more stuck than ever.
+Facing the daily pressures of working multiple jobs to get the funds to produce her music, keeping her health in check, and trying to maintain some sort of work/life balance has also given B-W a lot of additional stress: “It’s crazy how we can live in a world nowadays with so many options and, yet, we can still feel more stuck than ever.
 The pressure of this new world has made me feel lost, and that is why I always come back to music because that is where I feel like I belong.
 It’s my safe place.”